CraigClem/project-3-client/README.md

 ### Approach

 At the begining of the project the Team and I began white boarding the layout of user interface.
 With a fairly well known social media application already out in the world we had a pretty clear idea/goal in mind from the get go which helped with keeping the final products aesthetics clear.
 Below are screen shots from our whiteboarding session.
 As we were working in a group of three, we were also introduced to the concept of branching/version control so we all created our own feature branches, and then at the end of the day would pull, push and merge out work.
-We purposley tried to avoid working on the same components at the same time to help prevent the number of conflicts that my occur.
+We purposely tried to avoid working on the same components at the same time to help prevent the number of conflicts that my occur.

 ### UserCard